PRESENTING SUPERB RESEARCH THAT ADVANCES THE FIELD OF EDUCATION

 Food Stories: Navigating the Academy with Cultural Lessons from the Kitchen is the first volume in the series Culinary Canvas: A Series on Integrating the Arts and Food into Higher Education.
 The purpose of the series is to explore the innovative integration of arts and food into higher education.
 Each volume aims to inspire a paradigm shift in academia, advocating for a more holistic, creative, and inclusive approach to learning, teaching, researching, serving, and existing in the academy.

-Through carefully curated chapters, this text will present a wide array of perspectives across food and cultural regions, as well as impart insights from the academy from authors spanning the spectrum of the career.
+Through carefully curated chapters, this text presents a wide array of perspectives across food and cultural regions, as well as imparting insights from the academy from authors spanning the spectrum of the career.
 It is an important book full of valuable lessons for graduate students, faculty and teachers who wish to use its content in their classrooms.

 Perfect for courses such as: Cultural Studies; Culturally-Responsive Pedagogy